eslamradi/flapkap-challenge/README.md

 Kindly follow the next steps in order to be able to run the application:

-> by default ports 8000, 4306 are not used by any service on your machine, if you run any services on these ports kindly stop them

 1. clone and cd to the root path of this repository.